JaySonani/Visa-Products-API/README.md

 Need help?
 Contact us immediately if you encounter any setup issues!

 ## 🛠️ Tech Stack
+This project mimiks our own codebase, so it gives you a preview of what you can expect joining the team!
+However we don't expect you to be fully familiar with the specific frameworks and tools.

-This repository contains an [Nx monorepo](https://nx.dev) with:
+We have an [Nx monorepo](https://nx.dev) with:
 1. An Angular application
 2. A NestJS application
 3. A CSV dataset example of visa products

 Feel free to use these or swap them for your preferred frameworks.

-Just ensure you're working with TypeScript.
+Just ensure you're working with TypeScript which is the only hard requirement.

 The setup is intentionally minimal to give you creative freedom without having to start from scratch.

-This project mimiks our own codebase, so it gives you a preview of what you can expect joining the team!

 <details>
 <summary>See our complete Techstack</summary>